determined-ai/determined/docs/reference/experiment-config-reference.rst

 The ``single`` search method does not perform a hyperparameter search at all; rather, it trains a single trial for a fixed length.
 When using this search method, all of the hyperparameters specified in the :ref:`hyperparameters <experiment-configuration_hyperparameters>` section must be constants.
-By default, validation metrics are only computed once, after the specified length of training has been completed; :ref:`min_validation_period <experiment-config-min-validation-period>` can be used to specify that validation metrics should be computed more frequently.

 ``metric``
 ----------

 Required.
 The name of the validation metric used to evaluate the performance of a hyperparameter configuration.

-.. _experiment-configuration_single-searcher-max-length:

 **Optional Fields**